emory-libraries/eulcore-history/doc/xmlmap.rst

 :mod:`eulcore.xmlmap` -- Map XML to Python objects
 ==================================================

-.. module:: eulxml.xmlmap
+.. module:: eulcore.xmlmap

-:mod:`eulxml.xmlmap` makes it easier to map XML to Python objects.
+:mod:`eulcore.xmlmap` makes it easier to map XML to Python objects.
 The Python DOM does some of this, of course, but sometimes it's prettier to wrap an XML node in a typed Python object and assign attributes on that object to reference subnodes by XPath_ expressions.
 This module provides that